18 Ways to Attract More Social Media Followers in 2023 [Video]

 Use hashtags sparingly and try to work them directly into your copy.
 Upload videos directly because they want you to stay on Facebook rather than leave to consume content elsewhere.
 Natively uploaded video generally outperforms YouTube links.
 Keep your copy concise and avoid an overly promotional tone.
-Facebook's algorithm limits the reach of any posts that sound too much like ads.
+Facebook's algorithm limits the reach of posts that sound too much like ads.
 Be sure your About section is completed.

 11. Twitter best practices.

 Respond to all comments.
-That's always important but especially so on Twitter.
+That's always important, but especially so on Twitter.
 Avoid hashtag spam.
 Use images to drive engagement.
 Automate your Twitter schedule since this is a high-volume network and requires lots of posts consistently each day to be successful.

 12. Instagram best practices.

 This is the most powerful platform for visual brands.
 Use location tagging on posts.
-Use relatively more hashtags, but don't overdo it, making sure your hashtags are relevant to your post.
+Use relatively more hashtags, but don't overdo it, ensuring your hashtags are relevant to your post.
 Strive for authenticity rather than being sales-y.
 People come to Instagram to be inspired and entertained.
 To inspire and entertain, don't simply promote your brand to gain followers.

 13. LinkedIn best practices.